Netflix/genie/README.md

 `docker pull netflixoss/genie-war:{version}` to test the one you want.

 You can run via `docker run -t --rm -p 8080:8080 netflixoss/genie-war:{version}`

+## Python Client

+The [Genie Python](https://github.com/Netflix/pygenie) client has been moved into its own repo.